Medical Billing Expert Witness in

 Usual Customary and Reasonable (UCR) charge rates for medical billing and market definitions.

-On the other hand, in many jurisdictions, there are collateral source rules that apply in personal injury cases.
+On the other hand, in many jurisdictions, collateral source rules apply in personal injury cases.
 This means charges without considering insurance.
-On the other hand, if insurance coverage is a factor the patient diagnosis and prior authorization may be a component of the medical billing expert’s work.
+If insurance coverage is a factor, the patient diagnosis and prior authorization may be a component of the medical billing expert’s work.
 Different damages modalities apply in different types of cases and jurisdictions.

 Type of Litigation and Expert Scope – Find a Versatile Expert Witness in Medical Billing